Dan Leo

 Leo is dead right on both counts.
 Unfortunately, he is also right to wonder if he is banging his head against a brick wall.

 Last week, the government of the United Kingdom was driven into a policy U-turn on free school meals by Manchester United footballer Marcus Rashford.
-If only the so-called government of Rugby Union was as open to persuasion.
+If only the so-called government of was as open to persuasion.

 Leave a Comment